-Each week we gather together, we eat the Lord's Supper.
-This is a sacrament for baptized covenant members—disciples of Jesus Christ young and old.
 In the Lord's Supper we are acknowledging that we are sinners, hopeless apart from the sovereign grace of God.
-By our eating and drinking we are acknowledging that we are sinners, hopeless apart from the sovereign grace of God and affirming our trust in Jesus Christ alone, our supreme treasure.
-Further, by coming, we are acknowledging to the elders and the congregation that we are in good standing with God our Father and with one another.
-If you can join us in these acknowledgements you are invited to this table—to Jesus Christ—with us.
+By our eating and drinking we are acknowledging that we are sinners, hopeless apart from the sovereign grace of God and affirming our trust in Jesus Christ alone.
+Further, we are acknowledging to the elders and congregation that we are in good standing with God our Father and with His Church.
+You are invited to join in these acknowledgements, and to come to this table—to Jesus Christ—with us.

 Thanks for checking us out.
 If you have questions or would just like to speak to someone before visiting, you can call or text Pastor Jeff at (512) 293-7687 or email email@example.com.